joshnishikawa/MIDIcontroller/README.txt

   ////////////////////////////////////////////////////
   //                                                //
-  //          MIDIcontroller - Version 2.1.5        //
+  //          DMXcontroller - Version 1.0        //
   //                                                //
-  // A library for creating Teensy MIDI controllers //
+  // A library for creating Teensy DMX controllers //
   ////////////////////////////////////////////////////

 /*  FEATURES INCLUDE:
   - Velocity sensitive inputs (with Aftertouch or Poly Pressure)
   - momentary, latch or instantaneous buttons
-  - Stable analog to MIDI conversion for potentiometers and other sensors
+  - Stable analog to DMX conversion for potentiometers and other sensors
   - Support for encoders and capacitive sensors
   - Min/Max output can be set (or inverted) for all MIDI.
 Min/Max input can also be set for analog input (maintaining stability in conversion)

    IN THE WORKS:
+  - changing all MIDI to DMX
+  - renaming some variables like myButt to less irreverant language ;)
+  - assessing if I need a certain item due to the differences between MIDI and DMX

+    IN THE WORKS (in the repository this is ported from):
   - Support for piezos
   - Muxing of large arrays of notes
   - More user-friendly 'rangeFinder' example

-	2.1.5 - got rid of useless '*MC' pointer. renamed 'kill' to 'mode' 2.1.3 - included an example of how to implement aftertouch 2.1.2 - many variables changed to 'byte' or 'uint16_t' for easy storage public and private variables are better sorted 2.1.0 - Split read() and send() functions.
-MIDI channel is now user selectable 2.0.6 - Fixed a bug preventing poly CC to return to zero after note off.
-  2.0.5 - Added a condition to prevent many double note triggers.
-  2.0.4 - Added support for capacitive sensors (and started this version log)
+1.0.0 - changed all instances of 'MIDI' to 'DMX'